Austin Riley Player Props: Braves vs. Padres

-Austin Riley -- 1-for-3 with an RBI in his last game -- will be in action for the Atlanta Braves versus the San Diego Padres, with Nick Martinez on the hill, on April 7 at 7:20 PM ET.
+After going 3-for-3 with an RBI in his last game, Austin Riley and the Atlanta Braves face the San Diego Padres (who will start Michael Wacha) at 7:20 PM ET on Saturday.

-In his most recent game, he went 1-for-3 with an RBI against the Padres.
+He reached base in all five of his plate appearances (3-for-3 with an RBI) in his most recent game against the Padres.

 Austin Riley Game Info & Props vs. the Padres